Rebrand / Automotive / 2021

 Sources

 A logo can be expressive and still fail at first-read speed.
-Recognition should be tested as language, not only as design.
+Recognition should be tested as language, not merely as design.